Blockyheadman/public-monoliths-mod/README.md

 ![Monoliths Mod | By Blockyheadman](banner.png)

 Welcome, to the Monoliths mod!
 This mod was originally made for the Veia SMP and the personal server only, but I deceided to make a public version completely serperate to the original.
-Whatever is in th SMP version is limited to the SMP themselves.
+Whatever is in the SMP version is limited to the SMP themselves.

 Enjoy the mod!
 You can download it in the mod's [releases](https://github.com/Blockyheadman/public-monoliths-mod/releases) page.